Cuprate/monero-book/src/consensus_rules/transactions/decoys.md

 This is the number of decoys an input must at least have.

 > There are exceptions to this being the minimum decoy size for all transactions.
+See [here](../transactions.md#minimum-decoys).

 | Hard-Fork | Minimum Decoys[^min-decoys] |
 | --------- | --------------------------- |